umangborad123/SpeedyAir/README.md

 # SpeedyAir

-## Set SpeedyAir.ly as the startup project
+## Set SpeedyAir.ly.ConsoleApp as the startup project

 ## Output